OmoBarbie/se_project_spots/README.md

 # Project 6 Spots

+Making new API requests and handling the responses using Api classes to encapsulate all the API requests.

 # Description

 - Created the validation.js file, implemented the validation code and ensured that the enableValidation function accepts a configuration object as an argument.